Tracy McGrady: 2001–02 season: First All-NBA First Team selection

 For the 2001–02 season, McGrady averaged 25.6 points, 7.9 rebounds, and 5.3 assists per game, earning his second All-NBA Team selection, this time to the All-NBA First Team.
 During that year's All-Star Game, he completed one of the most memorable highlights of his career, throwing the ball off the backboard to himself and completing an alley-oop in traffic.
 Reflecting on the play, McGrady later recounted, "There was only one guy back there ... and he bit on the lob ...
 I guess he thought I was throwing it to one of my teammates, and I just threw it down."
 At season's end, the Magic were again ousted in the first round of the playoffs, losing in four games to the Charlotte Hornets.
 On March 8, 2002, in one of the best games of his career, McGrady scored a season high 50 points and grabbed 10 rebounds in a 99–96 win over the Washington Wizards.

 2002–03 season: First scoring title and playoff disappointment

 In 2002–03, McGrady won his first scoring title and, behind averages of 32.1 points, 6.5 rebounds, and 5.5 assists per game, finished a career-best fourth in NBA Most Valuable Player Award voting.
 ESPN later ranked his season one of the best ever for a perimeter player.
 In Game 1 of the playoffs, he scored a team playoff record 43 points to help Orlando take an early series lead against the top-seeded Detroit Pistons.
 The Magic would go on to take a commanding 3–1 lead, and McGrady made headlines when he prematurely assumed that Orlando were guaranteed to advance, replying in an interview, "It feels good to get in the second round."
+In that year, the first round of the NBA playoffs was changed to a best-of-seven series from a best-of-five.
 Despite holding the series lead, the Magic were eliminated in seven games.